NIRCam Imaging Recommended Strategies

 (c) Compact target

-For a target that fits within one short wavelength detector (64" × 64"), you may choose to center it within one of those detectors using a different Offset.
+For a target that fits within one short wavelength detector (64" × 64"), one may choose to center it within one of those detectors using a different Offset.
 For example:

 • Add a special requirement Offset of ~55” in X and ~35" in Y to center the target within detector B3 while observing with both modules.
-(To choose a different detector, or if observing with module B only, you may calculate the offset using Table 2 and 3 in NIRCam Apertures, or simply use the Aladin viewer to move your target manually.)
+(To choose a different detector, or if observing with module B only, one may calculate the offset using Table 2 and 3 in NIRCam Apertures, or simply use the Aladin viewer to manually move the target.)

 This strategy ensures the small target is observed at full depth by avoiding the gaps between the short wavelength detectors.
 INTRAMODULEBOX, INTRAMODULEX, or SMALL INTRASCA primary dithers and/or subpixel dithers are recommended in this case.
 Even point sources will benefit as dithering mitigates bad pixels and flat field uncertainties.